Maslow Software

 Advanced options

-1. Sets the chains to their default lengths (1650 mm).
+1. Sets the chains to default lengths (1650 mm).

-2. Erases data values stored in the Control Board such as the current sled position and more - You will need to re-calibrate the machine after this.
+2. Erases data values stored in the Control Board such as current sled position and more - You will need to re-calibrate the machine after this.

 4. Resets Ground Control and the Control Board to default values - You will need to re-calibrate after this.